AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/11-modeling.md

 - **Generation adequacy problems :** assessment of the need for new generating plants so as to keep the security of supply above a given critical threshold

 What is most important in these studies is to survey a great number of scenarios that represent well enough the random factors that may affect the balance between load and generation.
 Economic parameters do not play as much a critical role as they do in the other kinds of studies, since the stakes are mainly to know if and when supply security is likely to be jeopardized (detailed costs incurred in more ordinary conditions are of comparatively lower importance).
-In these studies, the default Antares option to use is the ";Adequacy"; simulation mode.
+In these studies, the default Antares option to use is the "Adequacy" simulation mode.

 - **Transmission project profitability :** assessment of the savings brought by a specific reinforcement of the grid, in terms of decrease of the overall system generation cost (using an assumption of fair and perfect market) and/or improvement of the security of supply (reduction of the loss-of-load expectation).

 In these studies, economic parameters and the physical modeling of the dynamic constraints bearing on the generating units are of paramount importance.
-Though a thorough survey of many ";Monte-Carlo years"; is still required, the number of scenarios to simulate is not as large as in generation adequacy studies.
-In these studies, the default Antares option to use is the ";Economy"; simulation mode.
+Though a thorough survey of many "Monte-Carlo years" is still required, the number of scenarios to simulate is not as large as in generation adequacy studies.
+In these studies, the default Antares option to use is the "Economy" simulation mode.

 - **Generation and/or Transmission expansion planning:** rough assessment of the location and consistency of profitable reinforcements of the generating fleet and/or of the grid at a given horizon, on the basis of relevant reference costs and taking into account feasibility local constraints (bounds on the capacity of realistic reinforcements).